-By gathering a few tools, and you can create a low waste on-the-go kit that’s cheap and effective at reducing your landfill contribution.
+By gathering a few tools, you can create a low waste on-the-go kit that’s affordable and effective at reducing your landfill contribution.

 If you’re new to trying to reduce your waste, I’d recommend making this swap the first habit you master.

 The most sustainable bag is the one that you already own, as per the Buyerarchy Of Needs: